eduardlio/learn-js-through-web/readme.md

 What happened?

-A bee died.
+A BEE died.
 Makes an opening.
 See?
 He's dead.
 Another dead one.